DevOps project management: A comprehensive guide for startups

 DevOps project management is the practice of coordinating development and operations activities through the entire software delivery lifecycle, from planning and coding to deployment, monitoring, and feedback.

-Unlike traditional project management, DevOps project management emphasizes:
+Unlike traditional agile project management methodologies, DevOps project management emphasizes:

 It's important for the following reasons:

-- Enhances collaboration — Clear processes and shared goals bring development and operations together
+• Enhances collaboration — Clear processes and shared goals bring development and operations teams together, sometimes utilizing roles defined in frameworks like Scrum (e.g., the Scrum Master)

 Overall, DevOps project management is important because it creates a framework that enables startup teams to move quickly while maintaining reliability—the perfect balance between innovation and stability.